 Submitted.
 Tuttle, L.J., R.W.
 Lamb, and A.L.
 Stringer.
 Differential learning by native versus invasive predators to avoid distasteful cleaning mutualists.
 Behavioral Ecology and Sociobiology.

+In prep.
 McCammon, A.M., L.J.
 Tuttle, S.M.
 Loerch, D. Nemeth, E.H.
 Williams Jr., and P.C.
 Sikkel.
 Host range of Neobendenia on coral reef fishes from the Northeastern Caribbean.
 For Bulletin of Marine Science.